Atlanta Shoulder of Road Car Accident Lawyers

 - Musculoskeletal injuries

-All drivers have a duty to others on the roadway to take reasonable precautions to help prevent accidents.
+All drivers have a duty to others on the roadway to take reasonable precautions to help prevent collisions.
 When a vehicle is pulled over on the shoulder of the road, it is reasonable to slow down and move over, if possible, to help keep stranded motorists safe.
 Under Georgia’s Move Over law, motorists in the lane adjacent to the shoulder are required to move over one lane when emergency or utility vehicles are stopped on the side of the road, operating in an official capacity.

 - If possible, avoid pulling over on the side of the road entirely.
 It is safer to get off at the next exit to change a flat.